erikmswan/mediaQuery.js/README.md

 # mediaQuery.js
-mediaQuery.js is both a jQuery extension and plugin with two different components.
+mediaQuery.js  consists of two components: a jQuery extension and a plugin.
 The first component is the extension:

 ```javascript
 $.mediaQuery('>479 && <768');